Brescia to host Christmas Market

-Brescia University will hold its second annual Christmas Market from 10 a.m. to 2 p.m.
-Dec.
-17 in the Moore Center on campus.
+Brescia University will hold its second annual Christmas Market from 10 a.m. to 2 p.m. on Saturday in the Moore Center on campus.

 “For close to 40 years there was a Christmas ham sale, and it was a big fundraiser,” said Jake Davis, director of alumni and donor relations at Brescia.
 “The pandemic made getting hams very difficult.”